girishsukukumar/FreeRTOSexamples/TaskManagement/priority/readme.md

 ## Task1 is Given priority TWO and Task2 is given prioroty ONE
 ![Task1 > Task2 ]( https://github.com/girishsukukumar/FreeRTOSexamples/blob/master/TaskManagement/priority/output.jpg
   "Logo Title Text 1")
+  The scheduler will always select the highest priority task that is able to run.
+Task 1 has a higher priority than Task 2 and is always able to run; therefore, Task 1 is the only task to ever enter the Running state.
+As Task 2 never enters the Running state, it never prints out its string.
+Task 2 is said to be ‘starved’ of processing time by Task 1.

 ## Task1 is Given priority ONE and Task2 is given prioroty TWO
 ![Task2 > Task1 ]( https://github.com/girishsukukumar/FreeRTOSexamples/blob/master/TaskManagement/priority/output2.jpg